Introduction

 How does Insect Netting work?

-Insect netting works by physically blocking insects using a mesh with openings too small for them to pass through.
+Insect netting works by physically blocking insects with a mesh that is too small for them to pass through.

 This pest exclusion principle is called Physical Barrier IPM (Integrated Pest Management).